ocupop/hawaiitax/src/_staff/liana-murphy.md

 ---
 layout: staff
 name: 'Liana Fajayan, CPA'
-job_title: Controller & Director of Client Services
+job_title: Director of Client Services
 bio_html: >-
   <p>A Certified Public Accountant (WA), Liana has 10 years&rsquo; experience in
   management of tax and accounting services.
 Liana comes to HiAccounting from